Oops! Something went wrong while submitting the form.

-The problem is even more complicated when it comes to images (PNG or JPG) or images converted to PDF files.
-In the case of images, the character level data is also lost and needs to be recovered using OCR which is never 100% accurate.
+The problem is even more complicated when it comes to images (PNG or JPG) or images converted to PDF format.
+In the case of scanned pdf and images, the character level data is also lost and needs to be recovered using OCR which is never 100% accurate.

 In both PDF and images, the information about what the data represents needs to be interpreted in order to convert it into a structured format.
-This has led to the rise of advanced computer vision and deep learning softwares (including our software Docsumo) that try to classify data as key-value pairs, tables and entities.
+This has led to the rise of advanced computer vision and deep learning software that try to classify data as key-value pairs, tables and entities.

 How to extract data from PDF to excel?